 “It’s the identical crap that people do all of the time,” he instructed the BBC.
 “It always goes again to the monkey; it constantly goes back to the bananas; it always is going returned to ‘move back to Africa’.”

 He says racist taunts have been a commonplace occurrence in junior league arenas.
-His maximum brilliant reminiscence came from a sport performed on the Marcel-Bédard Arena in Beauport, Quebec, when he became just 17.
+His maximum brilliant reminiscence came from a sport performed on the Marcel-Bédard Arena in Beauport, Quebec, when he was just 17.

 Black in Canada: 10 testimonies